larthia/labs/index.md

 ## Larthia labs

 Larthia is a research group focused on network intelligence.
-Our interests span from high-performance network programming to machine learning and cyber-security, leveraging our decennial experience in the field.
+Our interests span from high-performance network programming to machine learning and cyber-security.

-Larthia solutions originate from our research activity and are effective in solving real-world problems.
+Larthia solutions originate from our decennial research activity and are effective in solving real-world problems.
 Our approach leverages the status-of-the-art of artificial intelligence along with deep packet inspection techniques to design robust and efficient monitoring systems.

 ### Contacts